When Life Hands You Roasted Buckwheat (a.k.a Kasha)….

 Method

 Reduce heat to low and cover with a lid.
-Simmer for about 15-20 minutes or until water has been absorbed by the grains
+Simmer for about 15-20 minutes or until water has been absorbed by the grains.

 Fluff it with a fork.
 Serve it immediately.